Live-ball era: Dead-ball era (pre-1920)

-Prior to the rule changes in 1920, the same ball would often be used throughout an entire game, only being replaced if it began to unravel.
+Prior to the rule changes in 1920, the same ball would often be used throughout an entire game, being replaced only if it began to unravel.
 Pitchers were also allowed to deface or scuff the ball, apply foreign substances to it (such as dirt or spit), and cut into the ball with an emery board.
 Balls would not even be replaced after a foul ball or home run, with fans instead throwing the ball back onto the field to be re-used.
 As a result, the ball would become increasingly dirty and worn as the game progressed, making it difficult to see and making its movement erratic.
 Furthermore, the physical wear on the ball reduced its elasticity as the game progressed, making it increasingly difficult to hit for distance.
 These factors ultimately gave pitchers a major advantage over batters, resulting in low-scoring games.

 There were also rules in force prior to 1920 that contributed to the low-scoring games.
 In 1901, the National League adopted the "foul-strike rule," which counted foul balls as strikes.
 Before this rule, batters could safely swing at many marginal pitches, which not only tired out the pitcher but also allowed for more hits because a "flukey" hit could land in play.
 With the introduction of the foul-strike rule, the batter had to let many more pitches "go" without being swung on, dramatically reducing the total number of hits.
 The American League followed suit in 1903, making the rule universal.

 Rule changes

-Rule changes (1920)

-The dead-ball era came to an end after the fatal beaning of Cleveland shortstop Ray Chapman during the 1920 season.
-Chapman was killed by a submarine pitch from Carl Mays in the 5th inning of a twilight game against the New York Yankees.
-Witnesses stated that Chapman never moved to get out of the way of the ball, and it is assumed he simply could not see it.
-The new Commissioner of Baseball, Kenesaw Mountain Landis, instituted several new rules during that season in response to Chapman's death as well as in an effort to liven up the game.

 Rather than change the construction of the balls, which remained consistent between the transition from the "dead-" to "live-ball eras", rule changes were instituted around how the balls were treated.
 Starting in 1920, balls were replaced at the first sign of wear, resulting in a ball that was much brighter and easier for a hitter to see.
-Additionally, pitchers were no longer allowed to deface, scuff, or apply foreign substances to the ball.
+Additionally, pitchers were no longer allowed to deface, scuff, or apply foreign substances to the ball, but 17 pitchers who mostly threw the spitball were allowed to throw it until they retired.
+The last one to legally throw it was Burleigh Grimes on September 20, 1934.